MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Tips

-- You can **Save As** the ETL file to a more permanent location to keep a record of the build time.
+- You can **File** > **Save As** the ETL file to a more permanent location to keep a record of the build time.
 You can then compare it to future builds to see if your changes are improving build time.
 - If you inadvertently close the Build Insights window, reopen it by finding the `<dateandtime>.etl` file in your temporary folder.
 The `TEMP` Windows environment variable provides the path of your temporary files folder.
 - To dig into the Build Insights data with Windows Performance Analyzer (WPA), click the **Open in WPA** button in the bottom right of the ETL window.
 - Drag columns to change the order of the columns.
-For instance, you may prefer moving the Time column to be the first column.
-You can also hide some columns by right-clicking on the column header and deselecting the columns you don't want to see.
+For instance, you may prefer moving the **Time** column to be the first column.
+You can hide columns by right-clicking on the column header and deselecting the columns you don't want to see.
 - The **Functions** view provides a filter box to find a function that you're interested in.
 It does partial matches on the name you provide.
-- If you forget what the **Functions** view is trying to show you, hover over the tab to see a tooltip that describes the view.
+- If you forget how to interpret what the **Functions** view is trying to show you, hover over the tab to see a tooltip that describes the view.
 If you hover over the **Functions** tab, the tooltip says: "View that shows statistics for functions where the children nodes are force-inlined functions."

 ## Troubleshooting